Peruvian Air Force: Fujimori government

-In 1997 and 1998 the FAP's outlook started to change for the better.
-In order to achieve Fujimori's militarily bold plans, it meant that FAP required a much-needed general overhaul and new purchases.
+In 1997 and 1998, the FAP's outlook started to change for the better.
+In order to achieve president Alberto Fujimori's militarily bold plans, FAP required a much-needed general overhaul and new purchases.

-In 1997 the FAP acquired from Belarus 21 MiG-29 fighters and 18 Su-25 attack fighters.
-In 1998 an additional 3 MiG-29 fighters were bought from Russia, which, along with the 12 Mirage 2000 fighters purchased from France's Dassault Aviation in 1984, made a total of 54 fighters in Peru's inventory.
+In 1997, the FAP acquired 21 MiG-29 fighters and 18 Su-25 attack fighters from Belarus.
+In 1998, an additional three MiG-29 fighters were bought from Russia, which, along with the 12 Mirage 2000 fighters purchased from France's Dassault Aviation in 1984, made a total of 54 fighters in Peru's inventory.

-These purchases were expensive and a number of observers questioned their usefulness against more pressing security concerns at the time such as the fanatical Marxist guerillas, the Sendero Luminoso group (translated as Shining Path).
+These purchases were expensive and a number of observers questioned their usefulness against more pressing security concerns at the time such as the Marxist guerillas, the Sendero Luminoso group (translated as Shining Path).
 On the other hand, the FAP still remembered the 1995 Cenepa War with Ecuador, and stationed its MiG-29s close to the border at Chiclayo AFB and Talara AFB.

-21st Century
+21st century

 Peru's Mirage 2000C/B and MiG-29S fighters form the backbone of its current multirole fighter fleet, alongside specialized Su-25 close air support jets.
 Its Mirage 2000Ps sit at La Joya AFB near the border with Bolivia and Chile; the 3 Andean countries have a minor 3-way maritime borders dispute, and residual tensions with historical foe Chile have been a long-running issue in Peru.

 RAC MiG began the upgrade of FAP's MiG fleet to the MiG-29SMT external link standard in 2008.
 In 2009, Dassault began working with Peru on a comprehensive inspection of the Mirage fleet, coupled with some electronics modernization.

-Since 2013 Peru is in talks with European suppliers as part of a long-term plan of replacing FAP's aging air force aircraft with second-hand Su-35s, Rafales or Eurofighters.
+Since 2013, Peru is in talks with European suppliers as part of a long-term plan of replacing FAP's aging air force aircraft with second-hand Su-35s, Rafales or Eurofighters.
 Hitherto, FAP was exploring the possibility of buying as many as sixty Eurofighter Typhoon EF-2000 from Spain and sixty Sukhoi Su-35 from Russia.
 Cost was a major issue for Peruvian President Ollanta Humala, who was looking at competitively priced fighter jets that would fit the national budget.
-Peru is in hoping to buy 16 Eurofighters from Spain each for $61million.
 In 2014, Peru began to update the operations and mechanical equipment of its Cessna A-37 aircraft, replacing analog controls with new digital hardware.
-Peru has been evaluating multiple helicopters to modernize, replace previous utility helicopters and search and rescue operations with the Italian made, AW139.
-The purchase would consist of 12 helicopters for a total of $193million.
+Peru has been evaluating multiple helicopters to modernize or replace previous utility helicopters and search and rescue operations with the Italian-made AW139.
+The purchase would consist of 12 helicopters for a total of $193 million.

 Following the unveiling of the KAI KF-21 Boramae in April 2021, The National Interest reported that Peru may be a potential customer for the 4.5 generation fighter.

+In June 2025, the Swedish Rikstag agreed to negotiate with the Peruvian Air Force for the sale of twelve Gripens of the E/F variants.
+These may replace the Mirage 2000's and MiG-29's.

+In July 2025, it was confirmed that Peru will buy 24 Saab Gripens.